 Biography

 My name is Xiyang Wu.
-I am a Ph.D. student in Electrical and Computer Engineering at University of Maryland, College Park and a member of GAMMA group.
+I am a Ph.D. candidate in Electrical and Computer Engineering at University of Maryland, College Park and a member of GAMMA group.
 My research advisor is Prof. Dinesh Manocha.
 I hold a Master’s degree from Georgia Institute of Technology, where I was working with Prof. Matthew Gombolay.
 Before that, I earned my Bachelor’s in Engineering from Tianjin University, supervised by Prof. Xiaodong Zhang.

 Please check list of publications here.